 The first horses in the world appeared about 9,000 years ago, with four types, three of which looked very different from modern horses.
 Domestication began about 6,000 years ago.

 - They have the largest eyes of any land animal.

 - Females have 36 teeth while males have 40.

-- see almost 360 degrees;
+- They can see almost 360 degrees.

-- do not breathe through the mouth;
+- They do not breathe through their mouth.

-- have a phenomenal memory.
+- They have a phenomenal memory.

-How to celebrate
+How to take part

-When is National Horse Day celebrated in 2022?
+When is National Horse Day celebrated in 2023?